 If you are unfamiliar with Thailand and Southeast Asia, then at this point you may be asking "What is a tuk-tuk?"
-Tuk-tuk is a general term for Thailand's version of a motorized rickshaw.
+Tuk-tuk is a general term for Thailand"s version of a motorized rickshaw.
 Normally tuk-tuks have three wheels and are open-air vehicles that can hold two to three people at a time.
 The standard tuk-tuk has one seat up front for the driver and a bench at the back for passengers.
 Modern versions of tuk-tuks typically have open sides and a cloth roof to protect travelers from the sun.

-From necessity to cultural phenomenon, this simple vehicle is an attraction for many Thai visitors and remains an important method of transportation for everyone in large cities such as Bangkok.
+From necessity to a cultural phenomenon, this simple vehicle is an attraction for many Thai visitors and remains an important method of transportation for everyone in large cities such as Bangkok.

 Tuk-tuks are very easy to find, especially in tourist areas and there are often many drivers competing for the customers.

 Originally, tuk-tuks where known in Thai as literally the "three-wheeled vehicle" or samlor.
 There are multiple theories behind the name change from samlor to tuk-tuk.

 The most popular theory is that the unique name came from the noisy engines on the earliest models.
 The little engines on tuk-tuks used to pop and rumble as they swerved through traffic.
 Today, many tuk-tuks use similar engines and the noises can be heard from all around.